Human Action Localization with Sparse Spatial Supervision: Acknowledgment

-This work was partially supported by the advanced ERC ``Allegro'', the MSR-Inria Joint Centre, as well as Google and Facebook Research Awards.
-We also acknowledge the NVIDIA Corporation for the donation of GPUs used for this research.
+This work was supported in part by the ERC advanced grant ALLEGRO, the MSR-Inria joint project, a Google research award and a Facebook gift.
+We gratefully acknowledge the support of NVIDIA with the donation of GPUs used for this research.